Thyroid Cancer: Staging and Treatment

 How RAI Works

-The iodine is taken up into the cell and the radiation within the radioactive iodine is released, delivering a deadly dose of radiation to nearby cells.
+The iodine is taken up into the cell and the radiation that is in the radioactive iodine is released, giving a dose of radiation that kills nearby cells.
 This treatment works well because only the thyroid cells take up and retain (keep) iodine, so other tissues are not often affected.
 For the first few days after treatment with RAI, you give off radiation and should not be in close contact with others.

 Risks of RAI

-Research has shown RAI may raise the risk of getting myelodysplastic syndrome (MDS), especially within the first two years of RAI treatment.
-MDS is a type of blood cancer.
-Patients and their care teams should weigh the risks of treating low risk, well-differentiated thyroid cancers with RAI.
+Research has shown RAI may raise the risk of getting myelodysplastic syndromes (MDS), which can lead to blood cancer.
+The risk of MDS is higher within the first two years of RAI treatment.
+Patients and their care teams should look at the risks of treating low risk, well-differentiated thyroid cancers with RAI.
 The American Thyroid Association guidelines for treatment do not support the treatment of low-risk thyroid tumors with RAI.

 Radiation Therapy